Matthew Marsden

-Matthew David Marsden (born 3 March 1973) is an English-American actor, producer, singer and former model.
+Matthew Marsden is an English and American actor.
 He has appeared in films such as Black Hawk Down, Helen of Troy, Anacondas: The Hunt for the Blood Orchid, Tamara, Resident Evil: Extinction, Rambo, Transformers: Revenge of the Fallen, and Atlas Shrugged.

 Early life

-Marsden was born on 3 March 1973 at Hallam Hospital in West Bromwich, West Midlands, England.
+Marsden was born at Hallam Hospital in West Bromwich, West Midlands, England.
 He grew up on the Yew Tree Estate in Walsall.
 His father abandoned the family when Marsden was a child, and his mother Ann then brought him up and his sister alone.
 He attended Manor High School in Wednesbury, before leaving to go to Dartmouth High School in Great Barr, Birmingham.
+Marsden went on to study Performing Arts at Middlesex University achieving an Associates Degree through the National Youth Theatre.

 Marsden found work as a model in London, Paris and Milan.
 He was featured in commercials for products such as Jacobs Coffee, Punica, Vimto and Impulse.
 He has since commented, "I was at college in London and when you're a struggling student it doesn't take a genius to work out that it's easier to model for a few hours each week and earn thousands of pounds than work in a bar for a pittance.
 But I hated doing it really."
 After nearly two years of modelling, he decided to get an agent and find work as an actor.